People start phot0graphy blogs for one of these two reasons:

 But remember to only choose the products that your niche cares about.

-So that’s all you need to know to start and monetize a WordPress photo blog.
+So that’s all you need to know to start and monetize a WordPress photo blogging site.